ABOUT SUNCORP STADIUM

 On event days, parking restrictions will apply in the local area surrounding the stadium.
 Fifteen minute parking limits will apply in most of the restricted areas.
 On-the-spot fines will be issued to offending motorists.

-Suncorp Stadium rivals the best football stadia in the world in catering for patrons with disabilities.
+Suncorp Stadium rivals the best football stadiums in the world in catering for patrons with a disability.